“DREAM FREEDOM” Trademark removed from register for Deceptive Similarity

 Clarifying Patentability of Plant Treatment Methods under Section 3(h) and 3(i)

-Clarifying Patentability of Plant Treatment Methods under Section 3(h) and 3(i) Featured image for Clarifying Patentability of Plant Treatment Methods under Section 3(h) and 3(i)
+Clarifying Patentability of Plant Treatment Methods under Section 3(h) and 3(i) Featured image for article: Clarifying Patentability of Plant Treatment Methods under Section 3(h) and 3(i)

 The Delhi High Court, in Syngenta Crop Protection AG vs. Assistant Controller of Patents and Designs, examined the rejection of an Indian patent application under Section 3(h) of the Patents Act.
 The Court ruled that plant treatment methods are distinct from agricultural processes, referring to the 2003 amendment to Section 3(i), and remanded the case for fresh examination with amended claims.